-We recommend checking out these 10 things to do in Brno for a first time visit and making time to visit Brno on your Czech Republic trip outside of Prague.
+We recommend checking out these 10 things to do in Brno for a first time visit and making time to visit Brno on your Czech Republic trip outside of all there is to do and see in Prague.

 When in Brno, consider taking this historic walking tour with a guide in the historic city center.
 You can book your tickets in advance here.

-One of the best things to do in Brno is visit one of the dozen UNESCO World Heritage Sites the country has to offer.
-This is one of the more unique UNESCO sites since it doesn’t quite look like it’s from the same century as many of the other UNESCO sites in the country because it isn’t.
+One of the best things to do in Brno is visit one of the dozen Czech Republic UNESCO Sites the country has to offer.
+This is one of the more unique UNESCO sites since it doesn’t quite look like it’s from the same century as many of the other protected and historic sites in the country because it isn’t.

 The villa is minimalist with a sleek design and honestly reminds us of the work of Frank Lloyd Wright.
 The Tugendhat family was Jewish and only was able to live in the house for 8 years before having to flee the country in 1938 to Switzerland.